Pota: Location and history

 The word Pota means "grandson" in Hindi.
 There are many stories as to how this name was coined, but the most famous story is that once a man along with his family members were passing by this area.
 They planned to stop here and take rest.
 The man's daughter in law who was pregnant gave birth to a boy.
 Being extremely elated the man decided to make this forest area a residential area and name it Pota, After that this is known by this name.

 Demographics

+In the 2011 census, the total population of the village was 3,287, of whom 388 (11.8%) were children.

+In 2011, the literacy rate stood at 81.06%, with the male literacy rate higher (92.53%) than the female literacy rate (68.76%).